DKavaliou-by/edu-ai-challenge-2025/10/README.md

 - OpenAI GPT-4.1-mini integration with function calling
 - Secure API key management with dotenv
 - Comprehensive product filtering (category, price, rating, stock)
-- Test mode for development and testing
+- Test mode for development and testing (automatic or with --test flag)
 - Error handling for API calls and file operations
 - Formatted output with product details